Tordx/Digital-Receptionist/README.md

 ## Get Started
 To begin with, check the installation guide of [React Native Development Environment Setup](https://reactnative.dev/docs/environment-setup)

-After making the  everything works fine and followed the instruction, we may now proceed to the next step.
+After following the instructions and making sure everything works fine, we may now proceed to the next step.

 ## Installation